olinjs/olinjs/lessons/07-apis-debugging/passportExample/README.md

   }
 ```

-To get your ID and App Secret, go to the [Facebook developers page](https://developers.facebook.com/) and go to "My Apps" -> "Add a New App".
+To get your ID and App Secret, go to the [Facebook developers page](https://developers.facebook.com/).
+Sign up for an account if you don't have one already, and go to "My Apps" in the top right -> "Add a New App".
 Choose website, and enter a name for your app.

 Ignore the SDK step, and enter `localhost:3000` for the site URL.